WA8LMF Home Page |Updated 25 May 2008

 • ACME Labs - Home of various freeware gizmos including the ACME License Plate Maker that makes GIF images of personalized license plates from any state with the text of your choice on them.

-• Grisoft AVG AntiVirus Anti-Virus software developed in the Czech Republic.
+• AVG AntiVirus Anti-Virus software developed in the Czech Republic.
 Completely free for personal use!
-U.S Mirror Site
+Note that this link bypasses the AVG home page, and deep-links into the site to avoid numerous prompts to purchase the paid-for version of the program.

 • Protecting Privacy & Security on a Home PC Eric Howes' University of Illinois at Champaign-Urbana pages on computer security.
 Lots of good stuff here including updated ad block lists for AtGuard and Norton Internet Security.